"I float in liquid gardens from as far away as Jupiter sulpher mines"

 Previously released in 1971

-Dolly Dagger, Earth Blues, Room Full Of Mirrors, Hey Baby - also on First Rays Of The Rising Sun (with poor mastering)
+Dolly Dagger, Earth Blues, Room Full Of Mirrors, Hey Baby - also on First Rays Of The Rising Sun (with inferior mastering)

-Pali Gap, Look Over Yonder - also on South Saturn Delta (with poor mastering)
+Pali Gap, Look Over Yonder - also on South Saturn Delta (with inferior mastering)

 Star Spangled Banner - also on The Jimi Hendrix Experience (purple) box set